 Section 6.
 Daily Pass User Rates and Benefits

-A Daily User must pay an $7 flat fee for a Daily Pass or a $15 flat fee for a Three-Day Pass, plus additional charges pursuant to the rates set forth in Section 7, and when a Daily User signs up for the Service either (1) at the Station, or (2) via the mobile app “transit” the charge will appear on Daily User’s credit card statement.
+A Daily User must pay a $3.25 Single Trip fee (trip up to 30 minutes in length), a $7 flat fee for a Daily Pass or a $15 flat fee for a Three-Day Pass, plus additional charges pursuant to the rates set forth in Section 7, and when a Daily User signs up for the Service either (1) at the Station, or (2) via the mobile app "CycleFinder" or “transit” the charge will appear on Daily User’s credit card statement.

 Section 7.
 Usage Rates

 In addition to the Long-Term and Daily Pass rates outlined in Sections 4 through 6, all Users are subject to usage rates as set forth in the chart below.
 So long as User returns the Bike Share Toronto bicycle to a Bike Dock within 30 minutes, no usage charge applies.
 User may remove another Bike Share Toronto bicycle from a Bike Dock after returning and docking the previous Bike Share Toronto bicycle.
-If the bicycle is not returned within 30 minutes, Users will be charged usage rates based on the Pass Type:
+If the bicycle is not returned within 30 minutes, Users will be charged as follows:

 |Ride Time||Total Overtime Fee – For Annual Members|